2/3 cup warm water

 1/2 teaspoon granulated sugar

-1 teaspoon olive oil plus more for oiling bowl
+1 teaspoon olive oil plus more for bowl

-1 cup bread flour plus more for dusting
+3/4 cup bread flour plus more for work surface

 1 tablespoon olive oil